Welcome to the 2015-16 Academic Year!

 The staff in Student Services is excited to start another academic year!
-We have planned a number of events for fall quarter including a chats with the Dean, a variety of career workshops and meet-the-firm events, as well as our traditional Spooky Study Break.
+We have planned a number of events for Autumn quarter including chats with the Dean, a variety of career workshops and meet-the-firm events, as well as our traditional Spooky Study Break.
 For our online students: watch for ways to attend these events online or listen to the recordings at a later date.

 Here’s a guide to the information you’ll find in this document: